 Review your bills.
 Lawyers are busy and mistakes get made.
 Don’t be afraid to ask questions!
-If you're a young company, you won't see a lot of the Partner you initially meet.
+If you're a young company, you may not see a lot of the Partner you initially meet.
 Ask to meet the junior lawyer who will be doing your work.
 They're the one in the trenches with you and the ones who will drive most of the bills.

-- Fee deferrals—helpful to have, but understand what they are.
+- Fee deferrals—helpful to have but understand what they are.
 Be sure to ask about what happens if you don't get funded.

 - Take advantage of law firm publications and educational sessions.
 Firms offer both frequently.
 Often times your billable question can be answered there.
 Even if your issue is not squarely addressed, you’re better prepared to have the conversation with your attorney.